DIJUNLIAO/Cybersecurity_Vulnerabilities_Principle_Demo/README.md

-# Cybersecurity_Vulnerabilities_Principle_Demo
+# Cybersecurity Vulnerabilities Principle Demo
-A Demo for some common vulnerabilities
+A Demo for some common vulnerabilities.